#strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #assault #bookreview #romance #lisakleypas

 But…what happened, love?
 What was happening when you wrote Suddenly You?

 This story had so much potential.
 I’m going to to start with what I really liked, so you know what I mean.
-I thought the premise was really original and funny – I’ve certainly never come across one so far.
-An nineteenth century 30-year-old virgin ordering a prostitute for her birthday because she just wants to have sex already, and she’s basically given up on ever finding someone to marry.
-Relatable, intriguing, and honestly a little funny.
+I thought the premise was really original and funny – I’ve certainly never come across one like it so far.
+A nineteenth-century 30-year-old virgin ordering a prostitute for her birthday because she just wants to have sex already, and she’s basically given up on ever finding someone to marry.
+Relatable (sort of!), intriguing, and honestly a little funny.

 And I was truly shocked when it turned out that the whole thing had been a trick/misunderstanding, and that the “prostitute” was actually Jack Devlin (I know it’s spelled Delvin, according to Google Books, but the voice actor pronounced it “Devlin,” and that’s how I’m choosing to say it.), the very young, very successful editor and publisher whom Amanda claims to hate.
 That was an interesting plot twist.
 The whole time-constrained affair thing was quite sensible, and I was definitely surprised when it didn’t turn out how I thought, with them coming to the end of the deadline and deciding that they wanted to stay together, a la Theo and Maddie from Wedding Party.
 The fact that Amanda has a reasonable conversation with an outside observer and decides that ending the affair is best for her, even if it’s painful, was definitely refreshing and unexpected.
 And Jack respects that and stays away from her as she requests.
 Even though I obviously knew that they would get back together, it was going to be interesting to find out when and how.

-Also, the whole exploration of the publishing and editing world.
+Also, the whole exploration of the publishing and editing world was amazing.
 It’s probably a niche interest, but I fall into that niche, so I loved that.
-Maybe I’ll be swept off my feet in a similar way one day.
+Maybe I’ll be swept off my feet by someone in the book world in a similar way one day.

-Jack’s backstory of being raised to believe he’s a useless mistake.
+Jack’s backstory of being raised to believe he’s a useless mistake also landed well for me.
 It was truly captivating and heartbreaking to hear about.

 And let me tell you, the voice actor for this gave it absolutely everything she had.
 Even singing.
 It was a stellar performance, and it almost made it enjoyable.
 Kudos to you, Beverly A. Crick.
-You are a true hero.
+Not all heroes wear capes.

 All of this!
 So many things to explore and delve into.
 If only these had been the only things in this story.
 I’m only just realizing now how much good there truly was.
 I must say, it was still an interesting book.
 I wanted to find out what would happen.
 I basically finished it, even if by the end it was incredibly tedious and frustrating and disappointing.